DavidBuchanan314/dag-sqlite/README.md

 For working with arbitrarily large objects in a memory-constrained environment, you inevitably need to buffer them to disk.
 SQLite is a convenient mechanism for doing so.
 In particular, I expect it will be convenient for enforcing DAG-CBOR's map key order canonicalization rules, using SQLite to do the heavy lifting for sorting.

+DAG-SQLite is not a wire format, but an internal or intermediate representation to be used by application code.

 The goal is not *performance*, but efficient use of constrained resources, without arbitrarily limiting the size or shape of processable data.

 I aim to write code that has O(1) memory consumption, but at the cost of O(n) disk space.
 This also implies using non-recursive algorithms (or at least, moving recursive state onto disk, rather than encoding it within the native call stack).